241209-NET/Praween_Pongpat/P1_ContactManager/README.md

 - Should be able to search a contact for user's account
 - Should be able to update user's account information
 - Should be able to update a contact information for user's account
-- Should be able to sort contacts for
+- Should be able to sort contacts for user's account
+- Should implement Address Entity to support each contact

 ## Entity Relationship Diagram
 ![p1_ERD](./p1_ERD.png)